dxxmsdxy/onchain-canon/README.md

 `content` can be text, a URI, or an inscription ID.

-Markdown is ideal for text content.
+Markdown can be used for rich text content.

 * * *